MakieOrg/Makie.jl/docs/src/recipes.md

 AbstractPlotting.convert_arguments(x::Circle) = (decompose(Point2f, x),)
 ```

+!!! warning
+    `convert_arguments` must always return a Tuple.

 You can restrict conversion to a subset of plot types, like only for scatter plots:

 ```julia
 AbstractPlotting.convert_arguments(P::Type{<:Scatter}, x::MyType) = convert_arguments(P, rand(10, 10))
 ```

-There are also conversion traits, which make it easier to define behavior for a group of plot types that share the same trait. `PointBased` for example applies to `Scatter`, `Lines`, etc.
+Conversion traits make it easier to define behavior for a group of plot types that share the same trait. `PointBased` for example applies to `Scatter`, `Lines`, etc. Predefined are `NoConversion`, `PointBased`, `SurfaceLike` and `VolumeLike`.

 ```julia
 AbstractPlotting.convert_arguments(P::PointBased, x::MyType) = ...